bait509-ubc/BAIT509/things_to_know/how.md

 ## Assignments
 There will be 3 assignments will be distributed and submitted via Canvas.
 Each assignment will be a mix of long questions with some auto-graded questions.
 Assignments will be distributed with a "test file" which is designed to give you instant feedback on the auto-graded questions and hints on where you could be going wrong.
+Make sure that you are downloading this file and putting it in the same folder as the Jupyter notebook.

 ## Project